snomiao/schtasks-calendar/README.md

   # another calendar
   - https://calendar.google.com/calendar/ical/xxxxxxxxxxxxxxxxxxx/private-cxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/basic.ics

-# Optional, if you want cache the ??????????????????????... default value is 0 (no cache and never save a cache file)
+# Optional, if you want cache the ics (usually for debuging)... default value is 0 (no cache and never save a cache file)
-CACHE_TIMEOUT: 3600e3
+# CACHE_TIMEOUT: 3600e3 # one hour

 # Optional, if you need a proxy for Google...
 Otherwise you can delete this line. default value is empty
 HTTP_PROXY: http://localhost:1080

-# Optional, how many days events will add to schtasks, default value is 7 (then you can run this weekly) ??????????????????????????
+# Optional, how many days events will add to schtasks, default value is 7 (then this program will )
-FORWARD_DAYS: 7
+FORWARD_DAYS: 7        # TODO NEED A DIAGRAM
 ```

 and run